SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 23 January 2024 - Fix - Unknown error when remote accessing web apps [ID_38549]

-While remote accessing web apps via dataminer.services (e.g. the Monitoring app), the following message could appear: `An unknown error occurred (status: 200).` The app would also stop working until the page was refreshed.
+While remote access was used to go to the web apps via dataminer.services (e.g. the Monitoring app), the following message could appear: `An unknown error occurred (status: 200).` The app would also stop working until the page was refreshed.
 This issue has been resolved.

 #### 12 January 2024 - Fix - The given username was not applied when deploying a DaaS system

-When a custom username was given when deploying a new DaaS system the default username (Administrator) was still being used.
+When a custom username was given when deploying a new DaaS system, the default username (Administrator) was still used.
 The user will now be created with the custom username.

 #### 12 January 2024 - New feature - Remote access for custom files/webpages [ID_38426]